📌 Overview

 With Multiple Databases and disable_joins: true covered, what other database scalability tactics are used?

 Rails supports bulk inserts and upserts (either an insert or an update), however the helper method for mass-inserting data didn’t support what we needed.
-A limitation was that the ON CONFLICT clause couldn’t be customized for insert_all() (API Documentation).
-For example attempting an INSERT and specifying the DO NOTHING option when unique constraint violations occur.
+A limitation was that the ON CONFLICT clause couldn’t be customized for insert_all() (API Documentation), which we needed.

 Aura Frames has custom code for mass insert with direct control over the ON CONFLICT clause.
 Being able to batch inserts like this is a critical part of write scalability, consolidating the overhead of a batch of row insertions (e.g. 1000) into a single commit.